 An applicant from outside the United States should complete the requirements for beginning students as outlined in this catalog, using the application for international students in lieu of the regular application form in the back of this catalog.
-In addition, he must meet the following requirements:
+In addition, he must meet the following requirements which are established by the Admissions Committee.
+Exceptions to these requirements can be made only by the Director of Admissions who may seek the advice and consent of the Foreign Student Advisor.

 - 1. An official English translation must accompany the transcript. - 2.
-The applicant must deposit with the Comptroller \$1,300.00 to cover all fees for his first quarter, of which \$75.00 is non-refundable.
+The applicant must deposit with the Comptroller \$1,500.00° to cover all fees for his first quarter, of which \$75.00 is non-refundable.
 Since all fees are payable in advance at the beginning of each quarter and since international students are not eligible for financial assistance, each student should make provisons to meet all of his financial obligations during his entire stay at the College prior to leaving his country.